 - Sit up straight with your shoulders squared.

 - Keep your hands and feet still.

-- Make eye contact with who you’re speaking to.
+- Make eye contact with whomever you’re speaking to.

 - Observe the other party’s posture and offer concessions if things aren’t going well.